 Organic (MeHg, EtHg) – inhalation and dermal exposure to organic mercury is extremely rare but can have devastating consequences such as blindness, deafness, and loss of consciousness.
 Around 95% of organic mercury is absorbed when ingested, and due to its lipophilic (fat “loving”) and non-polar nature, it can cross the blood-brain barrier .
 The best marker of organic mercury exposure is whole blood.

-For more information on bioaccumulation of mercury, see http://blog.zrtlab.com/toxic-bioaccumulation, and for more information on why sample type matters when testing for toxic elements see http://blog.zrtlab.com/elements-testing-type-matters.
+Read more about the bioaccumulation of mercury and why sample type matters when testing for toxic elements.

 Fish and Shellfish